 How financial aid eligibility is determined (includes budgeted costs of attendance)

-The Department of Education takes the information from the FAFSA and runs it through a formula called Federal Methodology.
-The result is a determination of how much the family can pay to send one member of that family to college for the school year.
-This is called the Expected Family Contribution (EFC).
+The Department of Education processes the information from the FAFSA and runs it through a formula called Federal Methodology.
+The result is the Expected Family Contribution (EFC), which is a measure of a family's financial strength.

 When Cabrini College's Financial Aid Office receives the FAFSA data from the Department of Education, it receives the EFC as well and compares this against an estimated cost of attendance.